ballerina-platform/ballerina-dev-website/learn/calling-java-code-from-ballerina.md

 Now, let’s briefly look at how a Java exception is converted to a Ballerina error value at runtime.
 A Ballerina error value contains three components: a reason, a detail, and stack trace.

 The `reason`:
-- This is a string identifier for the category of error.
+- This is a string identifier for the error category.
 - In this case, the reason value is set to the fully-qualified Java class name of the exception.
     - **Unchecked:** Class name of of the thrown unchecked exception
     - **Checked:** Class name of the exception that is declared in the method signature